Studio Art

 ART 411: Drawing VI

-ART 425: Professional Practices and Portfolio
+ART 427: Capstone I: Professional Practices

-Students will finalize their self-identity promotional materials, hone their interviewing and presentation skills and present their final portfolios during the campus capstone event.
-In addition, students are required to prepare their work for exhibition, understand exhibition requirements and mount a group exhibition of their work in the college galleries.
+Students will finalize their self-identity promotional materials, hone their interviewing and presentation skills, and present their final portfolios during the campus capstone event.
+In addition, students are required to prepare their work for exhibition, understand exhibition requirements, and mount a group exhibition of their work in the college galleries.

 ART 430: Painting IV